gah-code/react-script-obsidian/README.md

 ## **Chapter 9: Conclusion**

 You now have a **powerful, automated setup** to kick-start your React learning or teaching in Obsidian.
-Feel free to adapt, remix, or extend these notes to create a personalized environment.

-> **Questions or suggestions?**
-> Don’t hesitate to reach out or customize this setup further!

 ---